- API fetch

 Swift Async Await: Syntax, Usage, and Practical Examples

-Asynchronous programming is crucial in modern iOS, macOS, and server-side Swift apps, especially when performing tasks like networking, file I/O, database access, or background processing.
-The Swift async/await
+Asynchronous programming is essential in modern iOS, macOS, and server-side Swift apps—especially for networking, file I/O, database access, and background processing.
+This new model ensures your app remains responsive by offloading long-running tasks to background threads.

-Why Use Async and Await in Swift?
+Why Use Async and Await?

-Declaring Async Functions in Swift
+Declaring Async Functions

-function is declared using the async
+You define an asynchronous function using the async

-keyword after the parameter list and before the return type.
+keyword after the parameter list:

 func fetchUserData() async -> User {